anasanchesdev/anasanchesdev/README.md

 Nowadays, I'm looking foward to learn more about Python Automation and Data Science.
 I speak portuguese (as my first language) and english.

-I'm open for any offers or sugestions.
-Contact me:

-E-mail: dev.anaclarasanches@gmail.com

 Website: coming soon!

 Habitica: @tyooci